 I checked the rivet and noticed that I had drilled perfectly center, and then checked the parts and the hole was undisturbed, so a regular rivet should work OK.

 I stuck in a replacement normal rivet (AN470AD4-7) and squeezed it making sure I had my squeezer lined up and centered.
 It turned out great, and took about 30 minutes total time, since I was being cautious.
-I did end up scratching the nice paint on my bracket, I dropped the stupid punch as I pulled it away and the tip dug into the paint a little.
+I did end up scratching the nice paint (that I bought from Paint Booths) on my bracket, I dropped the stupid punch as I pulled it away and the tip dug into the paint a little.
 Doesn’t appear to be anything than just paint, so I will hit it with some rattle can primer to seal it up against corrosion, and let it ride.
 Here is the end result, with a fresh rivet: